 After the skin is cleared up within a few weeks of treatment, you must bring your dog to the veterinarian for a follow-up.

-If your dog has genetic seborrhea, you can only manage it.
-A healthy diet with enough fatty acids is a good way to prevent the condition when caused by underlying issues.
+If your dog has genetic Seborrhea, you can only manage it.
+A healthy diet with enough fatty acids is an excellent way to prevent the condition caused by underlying issues.

 There is a good prognosis if you treat the underlying cause successfully.